The Arrow of Light Den is made up of nine 5th grade boys, all from Lancaster, led by Peter Giger and Chris Burke.

 Boys may join at any time during the year – they are never ‘behind.’

-Arrow of Light is a shortened year, running only to the Blue and Gold Banquet in February, whereupon all the boys complete their Cub Scouting career by literally “crossing over” a ceremonial bridge to join Boy Scout Troop 1 Lancaster.
+Arrow of Light is a shortened year, running only to the Blue and Gold Banquet in the spring, whereupon all the boys complete their Cub Scouting career by literally “crossing over” a ceremonial bridge to join Boy Scout Troop 1 Lancaster.
 The Blue and Gold Banquet is the capstone of the Cub Scout’s career.

 - Building a Better World (Citizenship)